CedricPicron/CedricPicron.github.io/content/authors/admin/_index.md

     url: https://www.kuleuven.be/english/kuleuven/index.html

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include designing object detection and segmentation network architectures.
+bio: My research interests include designing computer vision networks.

 # Interests to show in About widget
 interests: